buddycloud/buddycloud.com/slate/source/includes/_media.md

 Parameter        | Required   | Description
 -----------------|------------|--------------------------------------------
 `height`           | server-set | Height of the uploaded image or video.
-This is calculated by the server and not `editable.
+This is calculated by the server and not user-editable.
 `width`            | server-set | Width of the uploaded image or video.
-This is calculated by the server and not `editable.
+This is calculated by the server and not user-editable.
 `author`           | server-set | the `BuddycloudID` of the uploader `shaChecksum`      | server-set | SHA1 file checksum
 `uploadedDate`     | server-set | when the media was uploaded